blurrycontour/zuul-gerrit/doc/source/howtos/openid-with-google.rst

 your computer and want to set up authentication for tenant "local", write `http://localhost:3000/t/local/auth_callback` .

+If you intend to allow users with google accounts to use the zuul-client CLI, add the following address to the authorized redirect URIs: `http://localhost:12345/` .

 Click Save.
 Google will generate a Client ID and a Client secret for your new credentials; we will only need the Client ID for the rest of this How-To.